 Push/Pull/Clone Options to Try

-We have found that using SSL to sync this kind of files is generally better than using HTTPS since the latest is prone to errors in the transfer.
+We have found that using SSH to sync this kind of files is generally better than using HTTPS since the latest is prone to errors in the transfer.

 One way to get clone working could be by including the